Music can inspire us to protect our entire selves including our outer self, the biosphere

 Burning Spear - Resting Place

 Winston Rodney, better known as Burning Spear, is a Jamaican reggae musician and singer-songwriter.
-In “Resting Place” (1975), he sings about the effects of air pollution and the importance of trees.
+In “Resting Place” (1975), he sings about the effects of poor air quality and the vital importance of trees.
 Tree trunk and roots figure in the icon on his group’s T-shirts.

 Read More